odoo/odoo/addons/web/doc/testing.rst

 .. js:function:: openerp.testing.section(name[, options], body)

+    A test section, serves as shared namespace for related tests (for constants or values to only set up once).
+The ``body`` function should contain the tests themselves.

+    Note that the order in which tests are run is essentially undefined, do *not* rely on it.

     :param String name:
     :param TestOptions options:
     :param body:
     :type body: Function<:js:func:`~openerp.testing.case`, void>

 .. js:function:: openerp.testing.case(name[, options], callback)

+    Registers a test case callback in the test runner, the callback will only be run once the runner is started (or maybe not at all, if the test is filtered out).

     :param String name:
     :param TestOptions options: